Joining Jack

 In my short life, I have already taken part in three tough clinical trials.
 The first two trials failed dramatically, which was heartbreaking for me and my family.
 Clinical trials are very hard to take part in.
 You have to give your blood, sweat and tears to take part.

-What I want to tell you about in this message is about the clinical trial that I am on now for Givinostat.
-A drug that has been approved today and made available to everyone living with Duchenne.
+What I want to tell you about in this message is about the clinical trial that I am on now for Givinostat — a drug that has been approved today and made available to everyone living with Duchenne.

 I started the treatment when I was 12 years old — an age at which boys with Duchenne typically can stop walking.
 I don't remember much about the start of the clinical trial other than the drug tasted bitter and I went a bit picky with the foods I liked.
 I didn't want prawn cocktail!